 The North Vancouver School District welcomes international students from around the world to study at its top rated schools.
-Students may choose to complete secondary school graduation or take a general studies program at one of our six secondary or twenty-five elementary schools.
-North Vancouver offers the highest possible standard of academic excellence to its students from Kindergarten to Grade 12 and is committed to offer high quality, comprehensive education programs consisting of over 200 provincial and locally developed programs and services.
+Students may choose to complete secondary school graduation or take a general studies program at one of our six secondary or 25 elementary schools.
+North Vancouver offers the highest possible standard of academic excellence to its students from Kindergarten to Grade 12 and is committed to offer high quality, comprehensive education programs consisting of more than 200 provincial and locally developed programs and services.

 Participation in both our international and homestay programs help to foster relationships between International and Canadian students by sharing time, experiences, and cultural backgrounds.
 North Vancouver School District strives to recognize that all students are unique and valued and deserve to study in a safe, secure, and welcoming environment.